-Alexandra Lorch // The role of the legal system in value creation from data: How does the European legislator promote innovation?
+Alexandra Lorch // How does the European legislator promote innovation?

 Table of contents